 - In Zuora, navigate to Settings > Payments, and click Setup Hosted Pages.

-- (Optional) Configure rate limiting for Payment Pages.
+- (Optional) Configure the tenant-level security settings for Payment Pages.

 - In the Type field, click and select Credit Card.
 See Payment Methods to learn more about the payment types.